A marvelous house in La Quinta, California by XTEN Architecture

 Four-foot thick stone and concrete walls, deep glazing recesses and large cantilevered overhangs were calculated to shield the house from massive desert solar gain.
 The house opens in every direction to draw air through a second storey thermal chimney.
 The courtyard reflecting pool and main pool provide evaporative cooling for the ground floor areas.
 High-performance glass, high-efficiency mechanical systems, fixtures and photovoltaic panels further reduce the energy profile of the house.

 "Like the desert climate itself, the Madisonhouse is a study in dualities.
-Large open and fluid spaces are framed by massive solid and fixed elements."
+Large open and fluid spaces are framed by massive solid and fixed elements," explained the architects.

 There are only seven materials used throughout the house: terrazzo, concrete, stone, plaster, oak, marble and glass, but they are used in a multiplicity of ways indoors and outdoors throughout the house.